Mvellimana/ME396P-Final-Project/README.md

 ## How To Use It!
 #### 1. Install the Lily music engraving environment
   * Lily Pond is a sheet music compiler and is needed to visually display music in our program.
 Follow the instruction in [Lily Pond website](https://lilypond.org/download.html)
+   * IMPORTANT: If you are using a Mac or PC, be sure to follow the instructions under "Running on the command-line".
+This is on the webpage after you select your operating system when downloading.
 #### 2. Install the necesary external python packages, more information on their respective documenation websites (listed on our references)
   * Package for communicating with the Lilypond application
     > pip install mingus